-New students should submit the same documents but also their application for admission to UFV (along with the application for admission fee) to A&R. Application for admission forms are avaialbe from any A&R or Student Services office, but you can also print the form from www.ufv.ca/ar or apply directly through the Internet at www.pas.bc.ca.
+New students should submit the same documents but also their application for admission to UFV (along with the application for admission fee) to Admissions.
+Application for admission forms are avaiable from any admissions or Student Services office, but you can also print the form from the admissions webpage or apply directly through the Internet at www.pas.bc.ca.

 How to Graduate

 - graduation is based on the completion of all three courses in the certificate, with a minimum GPA of 2.0 in each of the courses for students seeking academic (alphanumeric) credit)

 completion of all three courses in the certificate with accreditation (CR) in all three courses for students not seeking academic credit

 - students will have followed appropriate protocols for cultural, educational and safety reasons, participated in field trips, met project deadlines, and been willing to participate in a self-evaluation